kylermintah/APOC-2019/README.md

 ### Phase 3: Pilot Programme, Data Collection

 The project needs a large dataset in order for the algorithm to produce reliable resuts.
-As such, the first stage of the pilot programme would involve testing an increased amount of patients who do not normally receive screening.
+As such, the first stage of the pilot programme would involve gathering a large set of patient data over the course of 3-6 months.
+A number of patients who normally are not screened for tuberculosis would be tested and screened by the survey.
+Their data and diagnosis would then be stored in a database as nurses and doctors screen more patients.
+Ideally, by the end of 6 months, the dataset should be sizable enough to provide results with a desired accuracy for the project.
+After the data collection phase, patients should not need to be tested unless the screening test advises they do so.

+### Phase 4: Pilot Programme, Algorithm testing

+Once the database has grown to the desired size, the data will be run through the python script which will train a variety of machine learning algorithms.
+Once finished, the algorithm with the greatest accuracy during testing will be integrated within the main GUI.
+The GUI will then be ready for use and nurses will be trained in the clinic on how to use the app and enter patient data.
+Routinely, a number of patients should be tested regardless of screening results to ensure the continuing accuracy of the program.
+Externally, we will keep track of statistics regarding patient test results compared with screening results.

+### Phase 5: Analysis of Benefit, Result Report

+At the end of the testing period..

 ### Further Steps